DIDSR/ValidPath/docs/index.rst

 ..
-SlidePro documentation master file, created by sphinx-quickstart on Wed Nov  9 10:26:58 2022.
+ValidPath documentation master file, created by sphinx-quickstart on Wed Nov  9 10:26:58 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SlidePro's documentation!
+Welcome to ValidPath's documentation!
 ====================================

 .. toctree::